About St. Mary's County Master Gardeners

 St. Mary’s County Master Gardeners

-St. Mary’s County Master Gardeners do a lot to help our community.
-We host Ask A Master Gardener Plant Clinics where we answer the public’s horticulture questions, conduct Bay-Wise site visits to help educate residents about how to make their landscapes more friendly to the Chesapeake Bay, do many presentations on pollinators, native plants, and other horticulture topics, plus so much more.
+St. Mary’s County Master Gardeners are actively volunteering throughout our community.
+We host regular Ask a Master Gardener Plant Clinics to answer the public’s horticulture questions in person, conduct Bay-Wise site visits to educate residents on best practices for managing their lawns and gardens to keep the Chesapeake Bay healthy, and offer presentations on pollinators, native plants, composting, growing food, and much more!

 Master Gardener Programs

 Interested in making your landscape more Chesapeake Bay Friendly?
-Follow these three steps:
+Follow these steps:

-3. Contact the St. Mary’s County Master Gardeners to sign up for a site visit for certification.
-Do not submit your completed Yardstick and application before you contact your local Master Gardener program.
+3. Contact the St. Mary’s County Master Gardener office to sign up for a site visit for certification.
+Do not submit your completed checklist and application before you contact your local Master Gardener program.
+You can reach the office at (301) 226-7777 or email Liz Ward at lward20@umd.edu

 Once a 'Bay-Wise trained' Master Gardener certifies your home landscape you will receive a small sign to display in your landscape and a certificate.
-Even if you do not have your landscape certified, you can still do plenty to reduce pollutants going into the Chesapeake Bay by following the suggestions in the Bay-Wise Yardstick.
+Even if you do not have your landscape certified, you can still do plenty to reduce pollutants going into the Chesapeake Bay by following the suggestions in the Baywise Metric.

 If you are interested in learning more about the Chesapeake Bay and how our behaviors effect it, please check out the Watershed Stewards Program

-St. Mary’s County Master Gardeners educate St. Mary’s residents about pollinators.
-Pollinators are very important and proper gardening methods can reduce any harm to them.
-We have many pollinators in St. Mary’s County such as butterflies, bees, and more!
+St. Mary’s County Master Gardeners educate residents about the many benefits of pollinators.
+Pollinators are essential to life on the planet and proper gardening methods can reduce any harm to them.
+We have many pollinators in St. Mary’s County such as butterflies, moths, bees, beetles, wasps, and more!

-Many pollinators prefer native plants and prefer native plants.
-We have many demonstration gardens around the county that have many pollinator friendly plants that grow well in St. Mary’s such as milkweed, joe pye weed, zinnias, and more!
+Many pollinators prefer native plants as their source of food or habitat.
+We have many demonstration gardens around the county that have examples of pollinator friendly plants that grow well in our region such as milkweed, joe pye weed, asters, and more!

-St. Mary’s County Master Gardeners educate St. Mary’s residents about composting.
-We do this through educational presentations, demonstration areas, and more.
+St. Mary’s County Master Gardeners educate residents about composting through educational presentations, demonstration areas, and more.

-Composting is a good way to help reduce waste going to landfills.
-It is a way put waste to good use!
-Compost often contains a lot of nutrients that plants need to grow.
+Composting is a way to help reduce food and yard waste going to landfills while at the same time putting that waste to good use!
+Once broken down the waste material becomes compost and contains nutrients that plants need to grow.

-The Grow It Eat It program is designed to help educate Maryland residents about how to grow and then eat their own food!
-The St. Mary’s County Master Gardeners have educational presentations, demonstration gardens, and more on how to grow and eat your own food!
+The Grow It Eat It program is designed to help educate Maryland residents about how to grow, harvest, and prepare their own food!
+The St. Mary’s County Master Gardeners have educational presentations, demonstration gardens, and more dedicated to teaching these skills!

-There are a lot of plants that produce food that we can grow in St. Mary’s.
-Some examples are tomatoes, greens, okra, eggplant, squash, rosemary, sage, oregano, thyme, blueberries, raspberries, and more!
+There are a lot of vegetables, fruits, and herbs that can be grown in St. Mary’s county.
+Just a few examples are tomatoes, greens, okra, eggplant, squash, rosemary, sage, oregano, thyme, blueberries, raspberries, and more!

 For information on nutrition education

 St. Mary's County Master Gardeners love native plants!
-Native plants are plants that were growing here before European settlement.
-Master Gardeners help educate Maryland residents about how to grow native plants and why they are important.
+These are plants that were growing here before European settlement and which co-evolved with our local insects, birds, and mammals.
+Master Gardeners help educate Maryland residents about how to grow native plants and why they are so important.

-There are many plants that are native to St. Mary’s County including milkweed, joe-pye weed, andropogon glomeratus, etc… Many species of pollinators co-evolved with native plants and depend on them.
 We grow many native plants in our demonstration gardens around the county.
 Check them out at different times of the year to see how pretty and beneficial to our local ecosystem they are!
+Keep an eye out for educational opportunities to learn how to plant natives in your own garden and eliminate problematic invasives.

 Become a Master Gardener